BC’s Untouched Wilderness

 - Offer snowmobiling, cross-country skiing, or dog-sledding adventures.

 The Northern BC region is a paddler’s paradise, whether kayaking down a river, boating on a lake or in the ocean, or whitewater rafting, there is every type of water sport.
 The north is known for its magnificent freshwater and saltwater fishing, and has a long winter great for snowmobiling, ice hockey, cross-country skiing or dog sledding.
-Many of the communities are full of heritage and ancestry, and rich in First Nation lineage.
+Many of the communities are full of heritage and ancestry, and rich in First Nations lineage.

 Photo Credit: Destination BC/Andrew Strain